AppImage/docs.appimage.org/source/reference/appimage/appimage-specification.rst

 When launching an AppImage, the operating system initially runs the executable runtime part.
 The runtime then tries to mount the file system image part.
 If that succeeds, the :ref:`AppDir <appdir-specification>` is available at a temporary mountpoint, and can be used like a read-only directory.

-The runtime then calls the AppDir's “entrypoint” :ref:`AppRun <apprun-specification>` using the operating system facilities.
+The runtime then calls the AppDir's "entrypoint" :ref:`AppRun <apprun-specification>` using the operating system facilities.
 While the AppRun of a modern AppImage is often a symlink to the main executable, this provides a lot of flexibility, as the AppRun can be an arbitrary executable, e.g. a script with a `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_.
 However, it must be executable.

 The content of an AppDir is completely user-specified, although tools that help with packaging are usually used.
 For more information, see the :ref:`packaging guide <packaging-guide>`.